 The Importance of Educational Guides for Affiliates

-Any line of work can see the benefits of providing access to educational guides.
-These resources can shape a person's understanding of what is expected of them at a new business, codify your company's values, styles, and goals, and quickly familiarize individuals with other basics they need to do their job well.
+Any line of work will see the benefits of providing access to educational guides.
+These resources can shape a person's understanding of what's expected of them at a new business, codify your company's values, styles, and goals, and quickly familiarize individuals with other basics they need to do their job well.

 However, educational guides can be especially beneficial for affiliate programs.
 Consider how new recruits may not be familiar with the tools available to help them if they've never promoted products for a brand before.

-A written guide could also give them the information they need to be up-to-date on important issues such as Federal Trade Commission (FTC) compliance.
-After all, breaching FTC regulations can reflect negatively not only on individual affiliates, but your business as well.
+A written guide can also give partners the information they need to be up-to-date on important issues such as Federal Trade Commission (FTC) compliance.
+After all, breaching FTC regulations can reflect negatively not only on individual affiliates, but your business.

 Moreover, guides are dynamic.
 As your company changes, they can be revised to meet your evolving requirements over time.
 This can make them a versatile asset for your program, ensuring your affiliates won’t be out of the loop.